TheThirdOne/random-sorting/README.md

 Note: if you don't really care not looking at the source code won't affect anything; it is very similar to the code here.

-And looking through, our implementation is strikingly similar to Spidemonkey's (this _may_ not be purely conicidental).
+And looking through, our implementation is strikingly similar to Spidemonkey's (this _may_ not be purely coincidental).
 It may be hard to see how the graphs are so different, when the implementations are so similar.